xcat2/xcat-core/docs/source/advanced/hierarchy/setup_mn_hierarchical_database.rst

 ----------------

-* Follow this documentation and be sure to use the xCAT provided mysqlsetup command to setup the database for xCAT 3:
+* Follow this documentation and be sure to use the xCAT provided mysqlsetup command to setup the database for xCAT:

   -  :doc:`/guides/admin-guides/large_clusters/databases/mysql_install`